ocaml/ocaml.org/data/workflows/en/05_select_compiler.md

 >
 > Use `opam switch set` to manually select the switch to use and use `dune-workspace` to automatically run commands in different environment.

-Compilation environment are managed with Opam switches.
-The typical workflow is to have an local Opam switch for the project, but you may need to select a different compilation environment (i.e. a different compiler version) sometimes.
+Compilation environments are managed with opam switches.
+The typical workflow is to have a local opam switch for the project, but you may need to select a different compilation environment (i.e. a different compiler version) sometimes.
 For instance, to run unit tests on an older/newer version of OCaml.

 To do this, you'll need to create global Opam switches.
 To create an Opam switch with a given version of the compiler, you can use: